Mapping the gender attrition gap in academic psychology: Methods

 \subsubsection{Gender detection from first names}

 To infer the gender of researchers, we used Genderize.io, a large database that links first names to binary gender categories (female/male).
 After basic text cleaning, such as removing entries that contained only initials, we assigned gender only when Genderize.io returned a probability score greater than 0.7; otherwise, no gender was assigned.
 Of the 82,917 researchers with identifiable gender (after excluding 5,283 unclassified cases), 51,143 (61.68 \%) were inferred as women and 31,774 (38.32 \%) as men.
 Finally, 78,216 psychology entrants with identifiable subfield, affiliation, and country information were retained for further analysis (after excluding 4,701 cases with missing data), comprising 48,611 women (62.16 \%) and 29,605 men (37.84 \%).
-More details are provided in Fig.~S1.